 The treatment for altitude sickness isn’t complicated, however, it’s always better to prevent it in the first place.
 Most importantly: DO NOT PANIC!
 It won’t help anyone.
 After you take a few deep breaths, stick to this list:

-It’s especially younger males who make the mistake of continuing in ascend, not fully recovered.
+It’s especially younger males who make the mistake of continuing in ascending, not fully recovered.
 Don’t do that, it’s not heroic, it’s stupid, and it may have serious consequences.
-Continue to ascend only once you’re fully recovered.
+Continue to ascend only once you’ve fully recovered.
 And that can take two or three days.
-You should also inform your buddy on how you feel.
+You should also inform your buddy about how you feel.

 As I said earlier, it’s best if you don't have to worry about that at all.
 And don’t be cocky, the AMS can affect even trained and fit, perfectly healthy people with zero body fat.
 So, take the advice.
 First and foremost: TRAVEL SLOWLY ABOVE 2 500 m (8 200 ft)!